Kernel Methods in the Deep Ritz framework: Theory and practice: Theoretical background

-\begin{remark}[Differences to the formulation in~\cite{e2018deepritz}] We highlight at this point the differences of our weak formulation to the one considered in~\cite{e2018deepritz}: Besides the penalty term for the weak enforcement of the boundary condition also present in~\cite{e2018deepritz} for homogeneous Dirichlet boundary values, we added a consistency term to the bilinear form and the respective term that leads to a symmetric problem.
-This way, a strong solution of the diffusion problem is also a weak solution and the weak formulation is consistent with the strong formulation.
-A similar formulation based on Nitsche's method was also considered in~\cite{ming2021deep} in the context of deep Ritz methods.
-However, we also incorporated a linear reaction term with non-negative reaction rate~$\rho$ here. \end{remark}
+The bilinear form defined in~\eqref{equ:definition-bilinear-form} is continuous and coercive for a suitable choice of the penalty parameter~$C_\text{pen}$ and, thus, the weak formulation in~\eqref{equ:weak-formulation} has a unique solution~$u\in V$ for that choice of the penalty parameter as well, see~\cite{benzaken2024constructing,ueda2018infsup} for more details and a thorough derivation.
+In practice, the constant~$C_\text{pen}$ is typically chosen heuristically since the required lower bounds for this constant are usually not known explicitly.

-\begin{remark}[Non-symmetric problems and residual minimization] The energy minimization formulation as presented here is only valid for symmetric problems.
-In a more general setting, one might consider the (weak) residual defined in the dual space instead and perform minimization of the residual.
-The authors in~\cite{uriarte2023deep} propose to this end the ``Deep Double Ritz Method'' which solves the corresponding saddle-point problem by means of two deep Ritz minimizations. \end{remark}
+We highlight at this point the differences of our weak formulation to the one considered in~\cite{e2018deepritz}: Besides the penalty term for the weak enforcement of the boundary condition also present in~\cite{e2018deepritz} for homogeneous Dirichlet boundary values, we added a consistency term to the bilinear form and the respective term that leads to a symmetric problem.
+This way, a strong solution of the Poisson problem is also a weak solution and the weak formulation is consistent with the strong formulation.
+The consistency of our formulation therefore enables a comparison to the strong solution in the numerical examples considered in~\Cref{sec:numerical-experiments}, which allows us to confirm the convergence rates predicted by the theory from~\Cref{sec:a-priori-error-estimation}.
+A similar formulation based on Nitsche's method was also considered in~\cite{ming2021deep} in the context of deep Ritz methods. \end{example}